hotwax/oms-documentation/deployment&configuration/tathya/creatingRoles/list&ModifyRoles.md

 5. After making the necessary modifications, click "Save" to update the permissions for the existing role.

+{% hint style="info" %}
-**Note:** Regularly review and update permissions to align with any changes in the project, such as the creation of new charts.
+Regularly review and update permissions to align with any changes in the project, such as the creation of new charts.

 Modifying permissions allows you to grant access to the latest project developments, ensuring users with the role can view the most up-to-date dashboards.
+{% endhint %}